 - Reduce operation costs

-We are often asked if IBC containers need depressurization prior to unloading, with the question arising due to the IBC’s exposure to elevated temperatures and fluctuations experienced during transport.
-The answer is no, and this question also applies to general IBC operational handling, integration, loading, in addition to unloading.
+We are often asked, does an IBC container needs to be depressurized, such as prior to unloading.
+The question arises due to the IBC’s exposure to elevated temperatures and fluctuations experienced during transport.
+The answer is no, not usually, and this answer also applies to general IBC operational handling, integration, and loading, in addition to unloading.

-Intermediate bulk containers have been engineered with vented inlet caps, vent bungs, or both.
-Standard IBC vacuum vents are designed to automatically operate when the holding tank’s internal pressure reaches a specific force, 0.25 psig (1.72 kPa), effectively moderating IBC containers’ internal pressure beneath safe handling levels.
+The reason: intermediate bulk containers are engineered with vented inlet caps, vent bungs, or both.
+Standard IBC vacuum vents are designed to automatically operate whenever the holding tank’s internal pressure reaches a specific force, 0.25 psig (1.72 kPa), releasing built-up gas or pressure and effectively moderating IBC containers’ internal pressure beneath safe handling levels.

 - UN 31 for liquids;